pratikisc/ISCSalesOps/Invoice/0002 Base Invoices.md

 a.salesrep_name

-FROM "public"."sheets_invoice details_jan" as a
-LEFT JOIN "territory"."sheets_join_territory_join safer hw part numbers" as b on a.item_number = b.__item_number
-LEFT JOIN "commissions"."invoice-w001-t001-exclusions" as c on a.identifier = c.identifier
+FROM "commissions"."invoice-w001-t0000-a-union-invoices" as a LEFT JOIN "territory"."sheets_join_territory_join safer hw part numbers" as b on a.item_number = b.__item_number LEFT JOIN "commissions"."invoice-w001-t001-exclusions-v2" as c on a.identifier = c.identifier
 LEFT JOIN "commissions"."invoice-w001-t0000-lob-cleanup" AS d on a.identifier = d.identifier

 WHERE c.identifier is null